 Bulk edit and import contact data

-By bulk editing existing contacts and importing CSV files with the Voyado Contact ID as key mapper, it is possible to manipulate groups of contacts outside of Voyado without the need of mapping key identifiers and public data, such as social security number, phone number or email addresses.
+By bulk editing existing contacts and importing CSV files with the Voyado Contact ID as a key mapper, it is possible to manipulate groups of contacts outside of Voyado without the need of mapping key identifiers and public data, such as social security numbers, phone numbers or email addresses.